vinimakhijapt-code/Healthcare_data_analysis/README.md

 What - what medical conditions have the highest billing amount?
 What is the average length of stay per medical condition?

-When - What is yearly total revenue, Is there a trend in total billing amount over the years?
+When - how much money is billed yearly, Is there a trend in total billing amount over the years?
 Are there any monthly/seasonal trends in admissions or billing?

 Who - Are certain hospitals associated with high billing amounts?